 Because of its competitive pricing, thriving supply, and the established market preference, southern yellow pine wood use continues to grow.
 Many companies use southern yellow pine in the manufacturing of trusses and other construction framing, modular home and deck construction, and in pallets, crating, and other packaging.

 Southern yellow pine wood is produced in several grades and board sizes, and different grades and sizes tend to work better for different types of projects.
 The grading itself happens at the mill, where the wood is visually inspected.
 Different grades limit certain characteristics such as knots, checks, and splits in order to determine its relative strength properties and appearance.
 Some of the common yellow pine grades include #1, #2, #3, #4, dense select structural, prime, machine stress rated, timber, and decking.

 At AIFP, our Southern Yellow Pine Traders keep up-to-date on changes within the pine industry through daily communication with sawmills and end users, as well as by attending industry trade shows throughout the year.

 Southern yellow pine production has increased dramatically based on the need for dimensional lumber and its low cost fiber base.
 In fact, between new mills and the improvements at established mills, the industry has created close to 1 billion added board feet in the southern region.

 In addition to this growth, there’s been an increase in Canadian influence in the pine industry.
 Many of the mills in the south have been purchased by Canadian producers, likely because of the lack of fiber in Western Canada.
 Because of its low cost and availability, the uses for southern yellow pine will continue to grow in the United States and beyond.

 If you’re in the market for southern yellow pine for a construction or manufacturing project, AIFP has got you covered.
-Contact us to learn more about our product solutions and how our lumber traders can help meet your diverse needs.
+Contact us to learn more about our product solutions and how our pine traders can help meet your diverse needs.